NBISweden/workshop-reproducible-research/docs/repres_project.md

 3. Create a Conda `environment.yml` file with the required dependencies

-4. Create a `Snakefile` to run your workflow and use a `config.yml` file to add settings to the workflow
+4. Create a R Markdown or Jupyter notebook to run your code

-5. Possibly add a R Markdown or Jupyter document to write a report for your workflow, or use it instead of a Snakemake workflow to run your code
+5. Alternatively, create a `Snakefile` to run your code as a workflow and use a `config.yml` file to add settings to the workflow

 6. Use git to continuously commit changes to the repository